| Title: | Calculation and Application of p-Variation |

 a number, indicating the lag of differences. |

-This is a function that must be maximized by taking a proper subset of x
+This is a function that must be maximized by taking a proper subset of x, i.e. if prt is a

 The number equal to sum((abs(diff(x, lag)))^p)